voody2506/PUN-LobbyExample/README.md

-# PUN2.0 - Lobby Example
+# PUNLobby - Easy to Use Lobby Script
 Unity Photon Engine 2.0 (PUN) Lobby Example with **AutoConnect** and **Connect By Name** to the room Simple Code and Easy to Use.